dapast1289/GalaxyToastermasterClub/_posts/2017-08-16-2017 Humorours Speech and Evaluation In-Hourse Contest.md

   creditlink:
 ---

 Tonight We have six contestants to bring us interesting Speeches.

+I really like Paul and Tiffany's speech.

 And congratulations to Tiffany Wei and Paul Hsu for getting the first and second respectively.